-But before you rush out and buy a ticket, understand that the odds are stacked against you.
-In fact, your chances of winning the jackpot are a bit under 1 in 303 million.
+Before you rush out and buy a ticket, understand that the odds are stacked against you.
+In fact, your chances of winning the jackpot are 1 in 292.2 million.

 How unlikely is that?
 Following are several events where the odds are much better than winning the lottery.